Preparing Next-Generation Leaders for Christ

 The past month has been filled with a range of exciting events and activities, including exams, winter fun day, winter formal game night, the grand opening of the Solid Rock Center, and numerous basketball games.
 Our students continue to excel both academically and spiritually, and we are proud of all that they have accomplished so far.

 As the Bible tells us in Ecclesiastes 3:1, "There is a time for everything and a season for every activity under the heavens."
 Let us be mindful of the time we have and use it to fulfill the call that God has on our lives.
 I am grateful for your support and partnership in making every moment count at Harbor Light Christian School.
 Together, we can make a lasting impact on the lives of our students.

 May your month be filled with joy and opportunities for growth and service in Christ.

 Our HLCS Calendar is updated continually and can be viewed at http://www.harborlightchristian.org/calendar

 - "vs." indicates the game will be played at home.

 - "@" indicates the game will be played at the opposing team's school.

-Please click HERE for the school calendar which is updated as needed.
+Please click HERE for the school calendar, which is updated continually.

 Our Month in Pictures